mitpaladin/new_poc/README.md

 * [Draper](https://github.com/drapergem/draper), for Rails model "decorators"; the Gem has also been described as providing ViewModels;
 * [OrgSync ActiveInteraction](https://github.com/orgsync/active_interaction) as our DSO implementation mechanism;
-* [Wisper](http://www.sitepoint.com/using-wisper-to-decompose-applications/) for decoupling services best thought of as orthogonal to either the "traditional" Rails MVC architecture or our DSO implementation;
 * [Slim](http://slim-lang.com) as the view template language;
 * and others that, though important in the development process, aren't really part of the point of the demo.